Center for Traditional Textiles of Cusco: Chahuaytire

 Chahuaytire is located in the mountains above the valley town of Pisaq approximately 25 miles north of the city of Cusco.
 There is an Incan trail that leads from the lowlands near Písac to the highlands of Chahuaytire that has been in use since pre-Columbian times.
 Chahuaytire weavers care for flocks of alpaca, llama and sheep higher in the mountains around their community.
 The CTTC began working with Chahuaytire in 1999.
 There are approximately 35 adult members in Chahauytire's weaving association and 40 children.

 Chahuaytire weavers are well known locally for the high quality of their weavings.
 Their compact warp-faced weave, careful colour combinations, and detail to border finishes make Chahuaytire textiles some of the finest in the Cusco region.
 Chahuaytire weavers use both the doble cara (complementary warp) and ley (supplementary warp) techniques to create wide designs.
-Traditional textiles from Chahauytire are dark marooon and white.
+Traditional textiles from Chahauytire are dark maroon and white.
 Designs are woven in dark marroon or purple on white backgrounds, while plain weave pampa sections are modulations of varying hues in dark purple. maroon and/or black.
 Chahuaytire weavers are experts in color combination, and modulate color tones in non-traditional textiles.
 A common design from Chahuaytire is tika qocha, lake with flowers, which often features on blankets and ponchos.
-Chahauytire blankets are characterized by their unique star, or rose, stich which unites the two sides of the blanket.
+Chahauytire blankets are characterized by their unique star, or rose, stitch which unites the two sides of the blanket.